How the Resource Recovery Program Works

 Each department, administrative or academic, must designate at least one Resource Recovery coordinator who will be responsible for tracking department surplus.
 We recommend assigning one contact for low-value goods and furniture, and another for electronic and technical equipment.
 To add a Resource Recovery coordinator for your department, email firstname.lastname@example.org.

-- A Resource Recovery coordinator submits surplus items via the Resource Recovery online website, which automatically updates the inventory.
-Only Resource Recovery coordinators have permission to submit items.
+- A Resource Recovery coordinator submits surplus items in the Resource Recovery Website For University Employees, which automatically updates the inventory.
+Resource Recovery coordinators have permission to submit items.

 - We will be responsible for advertising it, displaying it, and disposing of it (when necessary).